MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 The following prerequisites are required for this article:

-1. An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) or sign up for a [free account](https://azure.microsoft.comfree/).
+1. If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) or sign up for a [free account](https://azure.microsoft.comfree/).

-1. A supported Java Development Kit (JDK).
+1. A supported Java Development Kit (JDK), version 8 or later.
 For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.

 1. Apache's [Maven](http://maven.apache.org/), version 3.2 or later.